Comparison of American and Canadian football: Time rules

 In American football, the offensive team must run a play within 25 seconds of the referee whistling the play in – except in the NCAA (college) and the NFL where teams have 40 seconds from the end of the previous play, or 25 seconds following a penalty or timeout.
-In Canadian football (at all levels of play), teams have 20 seconds after the play is whistled in regardless of the preceding situation.
+In Canadian football (at all levels of play), teams have 20 seconds after the play clock is manually initiated by an official, regardless of the preceding situation.
+Beginning in 2026 in the CFL, a new 35-second play clock will automatically begin as soon as the previous play is whistled dead.